puredrinkology/website/content/recipes/herbal-flame/index.md

   the cocktail thoroughly and create a frothy top.
 Garnish with a sprig of mint and a splash of sparkling water for an extra touch.  '
 base_spirit: null
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'Herbal Flame belongs to the **Hot Toddy** family, a warm, comforting drink typically enjoyed during cold weather.
 Originating in the 18th century, the Hot Toddy was traditionally used as a medicinal remedy, often incorporating whiskey, honey, and spices. '
-family: ''
+family: 'ancestral'
 flavor_description: 'Herbal Flame bursts with spicy warmth from the Hot Damn, Tea base.
 Ginger and cinnamon dance on your tongue, with a lingering heat that morphs into a cool, refreshing finish.
 The herbal notes of chamomile and mint add a soothing complexity, creating a truly unique and balanced cocktail. '
-fullname: The Herbal Flame Cafe
+fullname: The Herbal Flame Tea
 glass: Mason jar
 has_alcohol: true
 ingredients:
-- item: Hot Damn
+- item: Hot Damn Liquor
   measure: 7.5 oz
 - item: Tea
   measure: Very Sweet